 White sharks are one of the most potentially dangerous sharks.
 They have been implicated in most fatal attacks in Western Australia.
 There have been five deaths in Western Australia in the past two years attributed to white sharks by authorities.

-Most white shark encounters by surfers, divers and boat users do not result in an attack but white shark attacks are often fatal because of the size of the shark.
-However, white sharks are very rare – making an encounter, let alone an attack, unlikely for most ocean users.
+However, the vast majority of white shark encounters by surfers, divers and boat users do not result in any kind of aggression from a shark.
+In most interactions sharks show very little interest in people, and in some they are curious.
+Also, white sharks are very rare – making an encounter, let alone an attack, unlikely for most ocean users.

 References (Recommended reading – linked where I have a link)